Citizen COP: Towed Vehicle Search

 The police while towing a vehicle registers the pickup location and the location where they drop it.
 The user can search if their vehicle has been towed using the 'Towed Vehicle Search' option and entering Vehicle License plate number and the date.

 My Safe Zone

 The user can set an area on map as a Safe Zone in which he feels secured.
 Whenever the user crosses the boundary mentioned, a SOS message will automatically be sent to preset contact numbers along with the police officials.

-Police Notifications

-This App receives traffic alerts and other important announcements by police.
-The user also gets notified of any route diversions or heavy traffic forecasts.

-Report Lost Article

-This feature allows users to report lost article like passport, PAN card, driving license and more instantly.
-Users do not need to personally go to the police station to lodge a complaint as it can be done via the app.
-In case of lost mobile, the user receives an email to confirm receipt of complaint.
-This letter can be used to issue new sim card so user does not have to visit police station.

-Travel Safe

-This feature allows users to track the authenticity of the Cab, Auto Rickshaw Driver or Guard.
-It also allows users to send a message to their Emergency Contacts with details of the cab or auto rickshaw they are travelling in.

 Awards and recognition

-On January 30, 2014 CitizenCOP received an award as Best Emerging Technology at IMC - IT awards 2013.
-Then on July 18, 2014 CitizenCOP were runners up in the children and women empowerment category at the mBillionth Award South Asia Awards.

-CitizenCOP has been awarded with "Salaam Madhya Pradesh Award" by Madhya Pradesh Police as the best app for "Innovation in Policing" category.

 On 13 April 2015, CitizenCOP was presented the e-Governance Excellence Award.
 The award was given under the category Improvement in Citizen Service Delivery/ Governance through use of IT (Private/ Non Govt Sector).
-Shivraj Singh Chouhan, the current Chief Minister of Madhya Pradesh, presided over the ceremony and presented the award.

 In 2016 CitizenCOP received the Digital India award.